-The date that the I-130 visa petition is filed with the CIS becomes, upon approval of the I-130, the beneficiary's "priority date" in the preference system.
-That date establishes the person's place in line to wait for a visa and to determine when the person can immigrate.
-The priority date is the date that the CIS received the petition and accepted the fee, not the date that the petition was approved.73 This is only fair, because in some cases the petition might not be approved for several months or even years after filing it.
+The date that the I-130 visa petition is filed with the CIS becomes the beneficiary's "priority date" in the preference system.75 That date establishes the person's place in line to wait for a visa and to determine when the person can immigrate.
+The priority date is the date that the CIS received the petition and accepted the fee, not the date that the petition was approved.76 This is only fair, because in some cases the petition might not be approved for several months or even years after filing it.